awsdocs/amazon-ec2-user-guide/doc_source/burstable-performance-instances-unlimited-mode-concepts.md

 ## When to use unlimited mode versus fixed CPU<a name="when-to-use-unlimited-mode"></a>

-When determining whether you should use a burstable performance instance in `unlimited` mode, such as a T3, or a fixed performance instance, such as an M5, you need to determine the breakeven CPU usage\.
+When determining whether you should use a burstable performance instance in `unlimited` mode, such as T3, or a fixed performance instance, such as M5, you need to determine the breakeven CPU usage\.
 The breakeven CPU usage for a burstable performance instance is the point at which a burstable performance instance costs the same as a fixed performance instance\.
 The breakeven CPU usage helps you determine the following:
 + If the average CPU usage over a 24\-hour period is at or below the breakeven CPU usage, use a burstable performance instance in `unlimited` mode so that you can benefit from the lower price of a burstable performance instance while getting the same performance as a fixed performance instance\.
 + If the average CPU usage over a 24\-hour period is above the breakeven CPU usage, the burstable performance instance will cost more than the equivalently\-sized fixed performance instance\.
 If a T3 instance continuously bursts at 100% CPU, you end up paying approximately 1\.5 times the price of an equivalently\-sized M5 instance\.